Sleep for Optimal Physical Health: Supporting The Body’s Healing and Repair

 Studies have shown that insufficient sleep is associated with an increased risk of developing diabetes.

-Inadequate or poor-quality sleep can lead to weight gain, which can in turn cause imbalances in and increase the risk of type 2 diabetes.
+Inadequate or poor-quality sleep can lead to weight gain, which can in turn cause imbalances in blood sugar levels and increase the risk of type 2 diabetes.

 Research suggests that individuals who do not get enough sleep are more likely to become obese and develop insulin resistance, both of which contribute to the development of diabetes.